How automation set us apart to win a major IT Managed Services contract

 Steve Jennings, Managing Director, Spherica, explains, “Many IT service providers talk about automation and the benefits of the latest disruptive technology, such as AI and machine learning, but we’ve found very few actually delivering these in a way that significantly benefits the client.
 So, we decided to bring something unique to the market; an IT managed service that has automation and innovation at its core, revolutionising the way in which IT is delivered and consumed.”

 Jennings continues, “Intelligent workflow automation brings together people, processes and technology to enable work to be delivered faster than ever before.
 Through a programme of relentless automation and the strategic application of disruptive technology, we free personnel to spend more time on service improvements, business transformation and innovation.”

 The added complexity of a lockdown

 We were informed that we’d won this particular contract in January, with the official handover date scheduled for May.
 The intervening months required a monumental amount of work to manage the transition and resource the team.
-As we scoped the plan for the transition period, we could never have imagined that we’d have to factor in the challenges of a national lockdown!
+However, we could never have imagined we’d have to factor in the challenges of a national lockdown!

-Not only have we successfully onboarded the client whilst unable to physically meet the team, but we’ve also welcomed a large number of new employees to manage the business.
-This has been both challenging and rewarding as we’ve found different ways to remotely engage everyone in our vision and our culture.
+We successfully onboarded the client whilst unable to physically meet the team.
+Not only that, but we’ve also welcomed a large number of new employees to manage the business.
+This has been challenging and rewarding as we’ve found different ways to remotely engage everyone in our vision and culture.